The Susquehanna

 Scott Weidner

 Scott Weidner is the executive director of the RiverStewards Collaborative, the nonprofit arm of the RiverStewards initiative.
-Scott is also a senior fellow with the Social Enterprise Institute.
+Scott is also a senior fellow with the Social Enterprise Group.